Menu

 I tend to get a bit car-sick, and though scenic, the climb up to Green Mountains isn’t my favourite road in the world.
 It’s very windy and long (36km), and unsuitable for caravans and large camper trailers.

-Lamington is great to visit for pretty much the whole year as it’s located high on a plateau.
+Lamington is great to visit pretty much all year round as it’s located high on a plateau.

 The real downside to visiting in the wet season (= summer) is the abundance of leeches.
 I’ve had plenty on me and I’m still no fan.
 Visit in the drier months if that applies to you as well.